Taxable and Tax-Free Income

 - What is considered taxable income, and what is tax-free income?
 Find out below by clicking on the links in the table.

 You can receive taxable and tax-free income as money, property, or services.
 Most taxable income is reported to you on a form; some tax-free income can also be reported on a form, but is generally less likely.

-For example, these can be employee wages including fringe benefits (Form W-2), Independent Contractor income (one of the many 1099 Forms), and Bartering Income (Form 1099-B) or Rental Income (1099-Misc, Schedule C).
-Keep in mind that a copy of most of these forms is also sent to the IRS and/or State Tax Agency by the issuer of the form.
+For example, these can be employee wages including fringe benefits (Form W-2), independent contractor income (one of the many 1099 Forms), and bartering income (Form 1099-B) or rental income (1099-Misc, Schedule C).
+Keep in mind that a copy of most of these forms is also sent to the IRS and/or state tax agency by the issuer of the form.
 The forms listed here are only a few of the many examples of taxable income.
 On the other hand, you may receive income in the form of cash, such as from baby sitting or tips as a waitress, that is not necessarily associated with a form.
-It still might be taxable income on your income tax return.
+However, it still might be taxable income on your income tax return.

 Tax-Free or Taxable Income?

 Here, find a list of the most common income types of income that are taxable in most cases.
 As you know, when it comes to taxes, there are always exceptions.
 We are here to help you to find out if they apply to you or not; just contact us

 Take a look at this page and learn about what is classified as nontaxable income.
-If you are not sure whether one or more of your income types are indeed tax free, please contact us
+If you are not sure whether one or more of your income types are indeed tax free, you can contact us